The vihuela and guitar crossroads: looking for evidence

 As it is indicated on the drawing, there is a ‘visible joint of pegbox to neck’ (which looks like a V-join extending a short distance into the neck).
 As a matter of fact, there is no such join!
-Both the neck and the peg head appear to be made from a single piece of wood (ebony ...?), in a similar way to the anonymous fluted-back vihuela E.0748 from the collection of the Cite de la Musique (see plate 17).
-The three sandwich-like veneers, emerging as contrasting w / b / w lines around the entire peg head perimeter, were most evidently inserted into the continuous saw cut made along the length of the peg head, and into a short stretch of the neck, to join with the matching purfling lines on its both sides (see plate 16 and 18) One can also notice that the cut was made with a noticeable shift towards the rear side of the peg head, seemingly for no other reason than to make the “meeting” point with the neck purflings further away from the edges of the neck, so that they look more or less equidistant from the central purfling along the whole stretch of the neck.
+Both the neck and the peg head appear to be made from a single piece of African blackwood, in a similar way to the anonymous fluted-back vihuela E.0748 from the collection of the Cite de la Musique (see plate 24).
+The three sandwich-like veneers, emerging as contrasting w / b / w lines around the entire peg head perimeter, were most evidently inserted into the continuous saw cut made along the length of the peg head, and into a short stretch of the neck, to join with the matching purfling lines on its both sides (see plates 22, 23 and 25).
+One can also notice that the cut was made with a noticeable shift towards the rear side of the peg head, seemingly for no other reason than to make the “meeting” point with the neck purflings further away from the edges of the neck, so that they look more or less equidistant from the central purfling along the whole stretch of the neck.

 A small conical hole (not shown on the drawing) near the top edge and at the centre line of the peg head seems to have been provided for a strap button (which is now lost).
-It goes through the whole thickness of the peg head (see Plate 19).
-The use of a strap, to counter-balance the rather heavy solid ebony neck and peg head, would almost certainly make the holding of the instrument more comfortable.
+It goes through the whole thickness of the peg head (see Plate 26).
+The use of a strap, to counter-balance the rather heavy, solid African blackwood neck and peg head, would almost certainly make the holding of the instrument more comfortable.

-* On the drawing it is shown, rather incorrectly, exactly on the geometrical centre line of the instrument.
+* On the drawing it is shown, rather incorrectly, exactly on the geometric centre line of the instrument.

 * * *